rdemarco08/node2uapi/README.md

 Apigee uses a runtime module named trireme that uses a Java Virtual Machine to run your node app.

-New modules relying on node 4.0 will not work in the Apigee environment
+New modules relying on node 4.0 will not work in the Apigee environment.

 I made sure all my modules were compatible with Node 0.10.32 by checking: https://registry.npmjs.org/<module_name>